 - Crashing Through the Harem: In Bill & Ted's Excellent Adventure, the duo get knocked through the wall of an Old West tavern... and into the back room, where the Soiled Doves are making up their faces at a large vanity.
 Billy the Kid yanks them away while they're still enjoying the view.

-- Creator Cameo: Writers Ed Solomon and Chris Matheson cameo in both movies.
-They play a different duo in each, but the credits of both films specify that Solomon is the stupid one and Matheson is the ugly one.
+- Creator Cameo: Writers Ed Solomon and Chris Matheson cameo in all three movies.
+They play waiters in an ice cream parlor in the first, two of Missy's friends at the seance in the second and two demons that Bill and Ted ask for directions in Hell.
+The credits of all three films specify that Solomon is the stupid one and Matheson is the ugly one.

 - Demoted to Extra:

-- Despite having a number of lines in the first film, Bill's dad only has a single reaction, silent shot, looking forlornly at Missy.
+- Despite having a number of lines in the first film, Bill's dad only has a single reaction, silent shot, looking forlornly at Missy in the sequel.

 - The Dividual:

-- Bill and Ted are of the Twindividual variation; even if they're not actually related and look completely different, they have almost the exact same personality (Bill seems to be slightly more practical-minded and Ted slightly more carefree, but the differences are minimal) and in the plots they're important as a duo, not as individuals.
+- Bill and Ted are of the Twindividual variation: even if they're not actually related and look completely different, they have almost the exact same personality (Bill seems to be slightly more intelligent and practical-minded and Ted slightly more carefree and sociable, but the differences are minimal) and in the plots they're important as a duo, not as individuals.
+They frequently Speak in Unison.

 - And then there's Station, who is literally one mind in two bodies, with the ability to merge back into one being when needed.